-The source materials contain the text of the case you are tasked to write about and a number of related sources - such as prior cases, law review articles, etc. that you may cite in your comment.
+The source materials may contain cases, law review articles, statutes or bills, and a number of othe related sources that you may cite in your note.
 Read the Source Materials multiple times.
 A working knowledge of each source is necessary and extremely helpful.

 - (a) First Reading Get a general sense of what the sources discuss.
-Do not worry about identifying any issues or arguments.
+Do not worry about identifying any issues or arguments yet.
 You will not know how they fit together until you have read all the materials.
-You may choose to read the documents in the order they are given to you.
-However, you may also decide to read the sources chronologically or in order of importance. - (b) Second Reading Summarize each of the sources.
+You may read the sources chronologically or in order of importance. - (b) Second Reading Summarize each of the sources.
 Make note of the citations.
 Start thinking about your approach to the topic and how each source will fit.